exhibitionist-digital/ultra-examples/src/docs/ultra-docs.md

 };
 ```

+> Note:
-> Note: File extensions are important.
+1. File extensions are important.
 Always include `.tsx`/`.jsx` in your import statements.
+2. The `ultraCache` function populates the server-side cache and rehydrates the client-side cache.
+It is not needed unless you are using Suspense or SWR.

 #### deno.json